userexperior-technologies/integration-guide/docs/native-android.md

 3. **Mask Sensitive Views**

-  UserExperior SDK by default masks all the Edit Boxes.
+  UserExperior SDK by default masks all the Edit Boxes of activities.
 If you wish to mask any other UI element in your app, you can mask it by:

   - **Using XML Tag**